Library and study space

 Place books used in the library but not borrowed into the quarantine boxes.

-Only attend the library for a booked session or to use the free access study space or printer.
+Only attend the library for a booked session.

 Pay attention to any safety notices displayed in the library.